 Please turn off your cell phone, and speak quietly.

-Hang your coat on the rack, take off your shoes, and pick an empty recliner.
+When it’s for your treatment, please take off your shoes before entering the treatment room.
 You can set your phone, wallet etc in the bin next to your chair.
 Roll up your pants to the knee and shirt sleeves to the elbow, and get comfy.
-If you’d like a blanket, please help yourself from one of the shelves
+If you’d like a blanket, ask the acupuncturist.

-Your practitioner will greet you, and ask you about whatever health concerns motivated you to come in.
-The practitioner will insert a few needles chosen to treat your condition.
+Your acupuncturist will greet you, and ask you about whatever health concerns motivated you to come in.
+The acupuncturist will insert a few needles chosen to treat your condition.
 The needles go in gently and quickly, and should not be uncomfortable.
-The practitioner will leave you to relax, but will be keeping an eye and an ear on everyone.
+The acupuncturist will leave you to relax, but will be keeping an eye and an ear on everyone.

 Most people naturally relax after a few minutes, and rest for 45 minutes or more.
 If you need to leave by a certain time, please let the practitioner know in advance.
 If you don’t have to be anywhere else, please take the opportunity to get some rest.
-When you feel ready to go, catch the eye of the practitioner or make a soft, but pointed “ah-hem” noise and they’ll come remove your needles.
-It’s normal to feel a little light-headed afterwards.
+When you feel ready to go, catch the eye of the acupuncturist or make a soft, but pointed “ah-hem” noise and they’ll come remove your needles.

 If you have questions or concerns, feel free to call or email us, or just ask the next time you’re in for a treatment.
 We look forward to being a part of your community.